LeoDiana/Battleship/README.md

 # Battleship
-Classic Battleship game for 2 real player written on Unity as individual work for university.
+Classic Battleship game for 2 real players written on Unity as individual work for the university.

 ## How to run project:
 Unarchive Build.zip, run Battleship.exe